meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 **Stateful property-based testing (SPBT)** is another technique for when the tested system retains a state.
 This is the case, for example, when the system is a database or a queue or a file.
 If I write an entry to a database and then list all entries in the database, I would expect the entry I wrote to be part of the list.
 That is a *stateful* property of the database.

-There are several different libraries in several different languages for SPBT.
+There are libraries available in several different languages for SPBT.
 In this article, I will use [`quickcheck-state-machine`](https://github.com/advancedtelematic/quickcheck-state-machine).
-I like `quickcheck-state-machine` for several reasons:
+I like `quickcheck-state-machine` for many reasons:

 1. It is written in Haskell, which means you get access to Haskell's rock-solid type safety and fast performance.
 1. Its opinionated structure splits SPBT into component parts, which helped my learning process.